ROCm/HIP/docs/how-to/hip_runtime_api/cooperative_groups.rst

   Cooperative group thread hierarchy in grids.

-The **multi grid** is an abstraction of potentially multiple simultaneous launches of the same kernel over multiple devices (Deprecated since 5.0).
+The **multi grid** is an abstraction of potentially multiple simultaneous launches of the same kernel over multiple devices.
 The **grid** in cooperative groups is a single dispatch of kernels for execution like the original grid.

 .. note::

-  The ability to synchronize over a grid or multi grid requires the kernel to be launched using the specific cooperative groups API.
+  * The ability to synchronize over a grid or multi grid requires the kernel to be launched using the specific cooperative groups API.

+  * Multi grid deprecated since ROCm 5.0.

 The **block** is the same as the :ref:`inherent_thread_model` block entity.